codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 To decrypt any credentials we can use Jenkins console which requires admin privileges to access.

-> If you don't have admin privileges, try to elevate your permissions by looking for an admin user in `Global` credentials.
+> If you don't have admin privileges, try to elevate your permissions by looking for an admin user in `Global` credentials first.

 To open `Script Console` navigate to `http://localhost:8080/script`.